Artist Programs FAQ

 For any living artist, having your work organized is critical for conducting the business of your art.
 However, it is particularly important for those who handle your estate and advocate for your work.
 This organization will allow for more opportunities while you are alive and after you are gone.

 - I’m pretty organized, however I’m not sure if I am archiving my work and career correctly.
-Are their any resources for artists starting out?
+Are there any resources for artists starting out?
 Everything I find is geared towards museums.

 - I’ve heard the Foundation is starting a residency program.
 Can I apply?